PeterAustria/node-red-contrib-ta-cmi/README.md

 ## Configuration

 ### One-time Settings
-In the "Edit cmi node" properties page klick the little pencil icon and node-red will show up the "Add new cmi config config node".
-Here you fill in the requested information as follow:
+In the "Edit cmi node" properties page klick the little pencil icon and node-red will show up the **ADD NEW CMI CONFIG NODE**.
+Here you fill in the requested information as follows:

 ![config-node](./images/config.PNG)

-**Note:** For each combination of a device/controller in your CAN-network you have to do this only once.
+**Note:** For each combination of a CAN-Device and C.M.i. in your CAN-network you have to configure this **only once**.
-When done, plase click the "Add" button and node-red will return you to the "Edit cmi in node".
+When done, plase click the "Add" button and node-red will return you to the **EDIT CMI IN NODE**.
+Starting from version 1.0.10 of this node it is possible to query more than one CAN-Device with just one C.M.I.
+For details have a look at the help page in the flow editor of NODE-Red.

 ### Settings for each node
 You can place as many cmi-in nodes in your flows as you like.
 From the dropdown select the same C.M.I. for each node (e.g. "TA C.M.I.").